cdrummey216/whoami/README.md

 * a = I am not alive //no "I" exists, the question "Who am I?" would not be asked
 * b = I am not alive //missing context, no "I" (*you*) exists to ask "Who are you?" about
 * a+b/a = a/b = ϕ
-* I am not alive/I am not alive = 1 = ϕ
+* I am not alive/I am not alive = 1 = ratio //not equal to golden ratio
-* When ϕ = 1, c = 0 and identity ends at identity[n-1]. //This is only time you can truly and fully know "I" because "I" has ended (ie no additional iterations to generate datapoints)
+* When ratio = 1, c = 0 and identity ends at identity[n-1]. //This is only time you can truly and fully know "I" because "I" has ended (ie no additional iterations to generate datapoints)

 I know who I am.